mxmstr/splitscreenme-nucleus/README.md

 # Nucleus Co-Op & Unofficial Mod
-Nucles Co-Op is a tool for Windows that allows split-screen play on many games that do not initially support it.
-Its purpose is to make it as easy as possible for the average user to play games locally.
+Nucleus Co-Op is a free and open source tool for Windows that allows split-screen play on many games that do not initially support it.

 This repo is an unofficial mod of the Nucleus Co-Op application.
 The mod is based off of the official Nucleus Co-Op Alpha 8 build and features enhancements and quality of life changes including:
 - Huge increase to the amount of compabitle games